-("Map room" is an option for the property: Workspace properties / Interaction / Room Navigation Style.)
+(Map room is an option for the property: Workspace properties > Interaction > Room Navigation Style)

 When Map Room navigation is enabled, you must specify a room in your workspace that ohyay will display as the map in place of the left side Navigator.
 In the example below a room titled "My Map Room" is selected as the map.

 Custom map overlays allow workspaces to design navigation experiences specific to their needs.
-For example, the map on the left below is a grid of links to workspace rooms. are given below: On the right, the creator has chosen to present a workspace as a floor plan of a virtual apartment, with each room in the floor plan linking to a different ohyay room in the workspace.
+For example, the map on the left below is a grid of links to workspace rooms.
+On the right, the creator has chosen to present a workspace as a floor plan of a virtual apartment, with each room in the floor plan linking to a different ohyay room in the workspace.

-An alternative to designating a room as a map overlay is to treat the room as a regular ohyay room that users should visit to see an overview of the space, and provide links throughout the workspace back to that room.
+An alternative to designating a room as a map overlay is to treat the room as a regular ohyay room that users should visit to see an overview of the workspace, and provide links throughout the workspace back to that room.
 However, designating a room as a map overlay has the following benefits:

 - Users can view the map overlay without leaving their current room.
 This means a user can view a workspace map to understand what options are available to them without leaving the conversation in their current room.

 However, there are also reasons why creators might prefer using a regular room for workspace navigation instead of map overlays.
-For example, forcing users to explicitly navigate to a "main menu"/map style room can be preferable if a creator wants users to be able to see and chat with other users that are also looking at the map.
+For example, forcing users to explicitly navigate to a main menu/map style room can be preferable if a creator wants users to be able to see and chat with other users that are also looking at the map.
 In this situation, the main menu/map room functions as a virtual hallway where people in your event pass by each other while moving from room to room.

 Updated 12 months ago